binary-banter/binary-banter.github.io/content/redstone-simulator.md

 # Parsing the World from a Schematic

 Now that we know how all the blocks are supposed to work, we can move on to parsing the world.
+Our objective will be to construct a 4D array of blocks, where the first 3 axes represent positions and the final axis represents the blocks occupying those positions.

-As mentioned before redstone contraptions are commonly saved as [schematics](https://minecraft.fandom.com/wiki/Schematic_file_format).
+As mentioned before, redstone contraptions are commonly saved as [schematics](https://minecraft.fandom.com/wiki/Schematic_file_format).
 These schematics are stored in [Named Binary Tag](https://minecraft.fandom.com/wiki/NBT_format) (NBT) format.
 We would highly recommend playing around with [NBTExplorer](https://github.com/jaquadro/NBTExplorer) if you want to see